dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 ## Troubleshooting

 The `delimiter` configuration should contain a value when set and not be empty.
-This value should not be set to a semicolon.